endlesspint8/endlesspint8.github.io/testing/KovWard_testing_drafts.md

 This is quite a list of possible weaknesses but I remain confident the model as currently constructed still provides some guidance.

 So who had the advantage?
-The final ELO ratings were 1884 for Kovalev and 1914 for Ward.[FN: there were many runs but I am only using here a representative sample run; basically a 30 point ELO difference persisted in Ward’s favor.]
-Using the ratings and "correcting" trend line, Kov was favored and given a 54% chance of victory.
+The final ELO ratings were 2083 for Kovalev and 2121 for Ward.[FN: there were many runs but I am only using here a representative sample run; basically ~40 point ELO difference persisted in Ward’s favor.]
+The difference in ratings made Ward the favorite and gave him a 59% chance of victory (the margin grew to 62% when "correcting" with the trend line).
 However, keep in mind the qualifications above and how they might balcance against the greater Kovalev activity, tougher recent competition, high knock out rate, and Ward moving up in weight.

 With the numbers in hand I felt no more confident about making a decision one way or another.
 Like the fight itself would play out, it seems any which way you cut it and analyze these two fighters against one another you have a tossup, with adequate reasons to favor one fighter over the other, regardless of who you chose.